 Response to comment: We thank the reviewer for this suggestion.
 We agree that standardized coefficients can facilitate comparison across predictors.
 However, in this case we chose to retain unstandardized coefficients, because our primary goal was to provide results in interpretable units that are directly meaningful for air quality and exposure assessment (e.g. change in µg/m3 per additional vehicle/day).
 Standardization would obscure this interpretability for the readers, particularly those interested in the magnitude of real-world effects rather than relative importance.
 Instead, we now explicitly discuss the relative influence of predictors in the text, based on the size and statistical significance of their unstandardized coefficients.

-Lines 245-246: Lines 351-356:
+Lines 245-246: Predictors were not standardized to retain interpretability in real-world units.

+Lines 351-356: The most influential predictors for an increased difference between LCS and LML measurements were LCS PM2.5 readings, deployment direction (street-facing), and high relative humidity (>80%).
+Distance to the nearest background station and traffic intensity also contributed significantly, though with smaller effect sizes, while deployment height was not considered as an important predictor.
+Overall, these results indicate that higher LCS readings are dependent on specific deployment conditions.

 Minor comments: Comment 7: Line 403: A space is needed before "similar" and "correlations".
 Response to comment: We have corrected the spacing in the corresponding sentence.